pauloromeira/onegram/README.md

 ## Installing and running
 1. Clone this repo: `git clone https://github.com/pauloromeira/onegram.git`
 2. Make sure you have python 3.6 installed on your machine
-2. Install pipenv and dependencies:
+3. Install pipenv and dependencies:
     ```sh
     pip install pipenv
     cd onegram
     pipenv install
     ```
-3. Write your script inside the project root directory and run it:
+4. Place your script inside the project root directory and run it:
     ```sh
     pipenv run python script.py
     ```